-Mortgage lenders don’t just loan you money because they’re good guys—they’re there to make a profit.
-“Interest” is the extra fee you pay your lender for loaning you the cash you need to buy a home.
+Most lenders do not just give you money because they trust you and they are good guys.
+They are here to make money as well.
+Mortgage interest is the extra money you give your mortgage lender for lending you the cash you need to purchase a house.

-Mortgage rates can change daily depending on how the United States economy is performing.
+Interest rate could vary each day and depends on how the United States economy is doing.
 Reports on employment, consumer confidence, fluctuations in house sales, and other economic factors will influence interest rates.

 How do you lock in a mortgage interest rate?